Qwerkly

 Why isomorphic-dompurify?

-1. Avoid Inline Event Handlers – Even with sanitization, avoid using inline event handlers like onclick="alert('test')" in your HTML content.
+• Avoid inline event handlers like onclick in your HTML content.

-If you’re interested in learning more about Next.js security best practices, check out the official Next.js Security documentation.
-Stay safe and happy coding!
+For comprehensive Next.js security best practices, check out the official Next.js Security documentation.